 Some rims are provided with wear indicators.
 Once the abrasion of the rim has reached a certain critical point, the brake indicator becomes visible in form of small slots or a permanent strip or disappears (according to the model).
-In this case you should also go and see your STEVENS dealer at once and have your rim replaced.
+In this case you should also contact your STEVENS dealer at once and have your rim replaced.